joelpt/sublimetext-print-to-html/README.md

  - For best results, save your file with an appropriate extension beforehand.
  - Use `shift+alt+P` to print current file as HTML and open in your browser, or
  - From File menu, use `Print as HTML to Browser` or `Print as HTML to New Buffer`.
- - View the settings in `Preferences->Package Settings->Print in HTML` for further options.
+ - Modify settings in `Preferences->Package Settings->Print in HTML` to control output format and behavior.

 **Uses:**